The Planet Rebels Journey

 “Checking now on your latest performance ratings.”

-Oh, Mother God.
-I flopped onto the sofa, stretched flat, and rested the book on my stomach.
+I sighed and flopped onto the sofa, stretching flat.
 Sometimes I wished we had a basic Ryver hub that spit out info without comment, instead of a criterion model with its Wisdom & Nurture features.

 “As I suspected, among sixteen-year-old girls you are rated at the ninety-eighth percentile in history studies.”

-I pressed a pillow around my ears trying to shut out the lecture.
+I pressed a pillow against my ears to shut out the lecture.

 “If you’re concerned about your Graduation Examination, might I suggest that instead of focusing on your strongest subject, you tend to your weakest.
 Oratory.
 Most of the girls in your level have already completed the public speaking requirement.”